kevincsv/mangaP/README.md

 Clone the repository and follow these steps:

-1. install all the dependecies using `npm i`.
+1. install all the dependencies using `npm i`.

 2. Register in Algolia and get your API keys, indexes and your APP ID